Is a world without oppression possible?

 By Emilia Roig.

-Agnès Fichard-Carroll, Vice President of Education and University Life and Gender Equality Officer, and Séverine Boulon, Vice President of Social Responsibility and Campus Life.
+Agnès Fichard-Carroll, Vice President for Education and University Life and Special Advisor for Gender Equality, and Séverine Boulon, Vice President for Social Responsibility and Campus Life.

-Racism, sexism... what if all these issues were intertwined and reinforced each other?
+Racism, sexism… what if all of these were intertwined and reinforced one another?

-Drawing on real-life situations, Emilia Roig will shed light on the drivers of intersectionality and the dynamics that structure our societies.
-Through her analysis, she will invite participants to shift their perspective, question their representations, and grasp the deep interconnections between patriarchy and racism, systems that shape our social realities, often behind the scenes.
+Drawing on real-life examples, Emilia Roig will shed light on the mechanisms of intersectionality and the dynamics that shape our societies.
+Through her analysis, she will invite participants to shift their perspective, question their assumptions, and grasp the deep interconnections between patriarchy and racism—systems that shape our social realities, often behind the scenes.

-Doctor of Political Science and author, Emilia Roig is a leading figure in social justice in Europe.
-After working for organizations such as the UN, GIZ, and Amnesty International, she founded the Center for Intersectional Justice in Berlin in 2017.
+Ph.D. in Political Science and author, Emilia Roig is a leading figure in social justice in Europe.
+After working with organizations such as the UN, GIZ, and Amnesty International, she founded the Center for Intersectional Justice in Berlin in 2017.
 She teaches at leading universities, including the Hertie School (Berlin) and DePaul University (Chicago), and speaks internationally on feminism, racism, and systemic discrimination.
-Voted "Most Influential Woman of the Year" at the Impact of Diversity Awards in 2022, she is also an Ashoka Fellow.
+Named “Most Influential Woman of the Year” at the 2022 Impact of Diversity Awards, she is also an Ashoka Fellow.

 Open to the general public.